microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

 package.build(name="hello_matmul_gpu", format=acc.Package.Format.HAT_STATIC)
 ```

 By now, you have all the code necessary to generate an Accera MatMul function that runs on the GPU.
-You can also find the complete Python script [here](hello_matmul_gpu/hello_matmul_gpu_generator.py).
+You can find the complete Python script [here](hello_matmul_gpu/hello_matmul_gpu_generator.py).

 #### Generate HAT package